 31. Display Processor Speeds

 Linux and BSD users can use dmidecode to print out the speed of their processors.
 Processors usually have speeds in MHz or GHz.
 System manufacturers often tune down the processor speed to prevent overheating and such.

 The below command prints out the maximum speed supported by your processor and its current speed.

 $ sudo dmidecode --type 4 | grep -i speed

 This information can be useful if you want to overclock your processor or troubleshoot heating issues.
 However, you should never overclock unless you know what you’re getting into.

 32. Display Boot Options

 Linux boot loaders are responsible for starting your system according to the boot table.
-Modern operating systems offer multiple booting options such as USB boot, CD boot, and network boots.
+Modern operating systems offer multiple booting options, such as USB boot, CD boot, and network boot.
 You can use the dmidecode utility to find out what booting options are supported by your BIOS.

 $ sudo dmidecode --type 0 | grep -i boot